yangbincheng/EMSRDPN/README.md

 2. Download model for our paper from [BaiduYun](https://pan.baidu.com/s/1SeHnbEupTBrYdWDSGMJ4dQ)(提取码：d2ov) and place them in 'experiment/'.

-3. Cd to 'src', run the following scripts.
+3. Cd to 'src', run the following scripts to test downloaded model.

     **You can use scripts in file 'demo.sh' to produce results for our paper.**